Fishbowl (conversation): Advantages

 An advantage of a fishbowl conversation is that it is suitable for large groups.
 It also lessens distinctions between the speakers and the audience.
 Open fishbowls are often seen as highly democratic, as participation in discussion is open to all members at any time.
 This has made fishbowls popular in participatory group meetings and conferences.

 Issues

 This is not a forum where introverted or shy people will be inclined to contribute.
-To include them, it is possible to break the dialog down into much smaller groups to make them feel comfortable to discuss a topic.
+To include them, it is possible to break the dialogue down into much smaller groups to make them feel comfortable to discuss a topic.
 Their opinions can be garnered upfront through a post-it gathering exercise or with live-voting on whose opinion they value/want replaced (via non-technical show of arms/clapping or a digital live-voting app).

 Variations

 The group can be split into two smaller and distinct sub-groups (such as men and women, or older and younger participants), who convene separately and come up with three to four questions for the other group, which are written on cards.
 The participants reconvene, exchange cards, and form two circles with one subgroup inside the other and both of them facing inwards.
 The inside group read a question and discuss it, while those in the outside circle listen but do not speak.
 Each question is discussed in this way, making sure everyone in the inner circle has a chance to speak.
 The circles are then reversed.
 The questions that the groups generate can be on the same subject or not, at the discretion of the organizer.
 This version is a good party game for groups of thirty to sixty people.

 Another derivative is to have the fishbowl run for a certain period of time, such as half an hour.
 The moderator stops the discussion in the fishbowl circle and invites those not in the inner circle to offer their thoughts and comments on what they are hearing in the inner circle.

 Another variation is to use technology, such as CoverItLive, to increase participation.
 This allows all the participants in the outer circle the opportunity to share their thinking in the public online forum without needing to wait turns.
 The online forum is also projected in the room for the inner circle to use as additional talking points or building ideas from.
 This variation allows for an environment that supports extroverts and introverts (extroverts speaking in front of the group, introverts sharing their thinking in the online public forum).
 In this variation, a hot seat (or open seat) is also available for outer circle participants so they can at any time join the fishbowl (inner circle) and share their thinking verbally if needed.

 Fishbowls are commonly used as a teaching method in late-primary and secondary schools as an alternative to traditional large-group discussion.
 In these cases, educators typically use a closed fishbowl format, and the central circle is usually widened to allow all students to participate in the span of a single class period.